Global Alliance for Genomics and Health

-The Global Alliance for Genomics and Health (GA4GH) is an international consortium that is developing standards for responsibly collecting, storing, analyzing, and sharing genomic data in order to enable an "internet of genomics".
+The Global Alliance for Genomics and Health (GA4GH) is an international standards development organisation for responsibly collecting, storing, analyzing, and sharing genomic data in order to enable an "internet of genomics".
 GA4GH was founded in 2013.

 GA4GH is founded on the Framework for the Responsible Sharing of Genomic and Health-related Data, which is based on the human right to benefit from scientific advances.

 Organization

-GA4GH maintained by four Host Institutions (Wellcome Sanger Institute, Broad Institute, Ontario Institute for Cancer Research and the European Bioinformatics Institute).
-Heidi Rehm is the current GA4GH chair and Peter Goodhand is the Chief Executive Officer.
+GA4GH maintained by four Host Institutions (Wellcome Sanger Institute, Broad Institute, Ontario Institute for Cancer Research, McGill University's Victor Phillip Dahdaleh Institute of Genomic Medicine, and the European Bioinformatics Institute).
+Heidi Rehm is the current GA4GH chair Peter Goodhand is the Chief Executive Officer, Sasha Siegel is the Chief Product Officer, and Angela Page is the Chief Strategy and Engagement Officer.
 Kathryn North is the current Vice Chair and Ewan Birney is the past chair.

 Organizational members of the alliance include: